 If an application asks for a portfolio or links to past work and you don’t have past work to show, don’t apply.
 You’re wasting the recruiter’s time.

 I see this most often with entry-level jobs.
 People say they are applying with the intention of moving up into another role.

 Everyone expects to advance in their career and to move up or around every few years.
-That is natural.
-But if you already have your eye on the next position and are telling me about it in your application then you don’t care about the current position.
+I get that.
+But if you already have your eye on the next role and are telling me about it in your application then you clearly don’t care about this role.